 A traditional individual retirement account (IRA) is one tool that savers can use to plan for retirement.
-It allows you to sock away funds for the future and whatever you save can potentially lessen your tax bite.
+It allows you to sock away funds for the future in a tax-advantaged way.
 But the IRS limits how much you can contribute to these retirement accounts each year.
 In 2019, that limit is $6,000 for people under 50 and $7,000 for people age 50 and older.
 There are also limits to who can contribute to these accounts, which are based on your income and whether you’re covered by a workplace retirement plan.

 IRA Contribution Limits